C0mposer/Spyro-1-Practice-Rom/README.md

 ## Contact

-If you need any help building this project, or are trying to get into spyro/game modding in general, feel free to reach out to us on discord: **Composer** & **OddKara**
+If you need any help building this project, or are just trying to get into spyro/game modding in general, feel free to reach out to us on discord: **Composer** & **OddKara** :)